kiariek/Data_science_project/README.md

 what are the top 10 products?
-which is the most profitable products? which is the most preferred ship mode? which are the most profitable category and subcategory?
+which is the most profitable products? which is the most preferred ship mode? which are the most profitable categories and subcategories?